mpv-player/mpv/DOCS/man/af.rst

             tempo.

         ``mpv --af=scaletempo=stride=30:overlap=.50:search=10 media.ogg``
-            Would tweak the quality and performace parameters.
+            Would tweak the quality and performance parameters.

         ``mpv --af=format=float,scaletempo media.ogg``
             Would make scaletempo use float code.
 Maybe faster on some